fbpx

 Patient Engagement Lead

-Hayward), she was an elementary school teacher and a pharmacy technician until a slip and fall at work led to the development of complex regional pain syndrome (CRPS), a debilitating neurological disorder.
-She also lives with several comorbid conditions, including fibromyalgia and migraine, among others.
+Michele Rice is the Patient Engagement Lead at U.S. Pain Foundation and has lived with intractable chronic pain since 2000.
+A graduate of Cal State East Bay, she was an elementary school teacher and pharmacy technician until a work-related slip and fall led to the development of complex regional pain syndrome (CRPS) and other comorbid conditions, including fibromyalgia and migraines.

 Board Members